 Who’s The Expert?
 And Why?

 “Lucinda is a bubbly, positive person as well as being an incredibly well informed and skilled practitioner.
 She cares so deeply about children’s health and has been known to work miracles with children diagnosed with ADHD and Autism.
-She runs a thriving practice with other Nutritional Therapists in central London and Wiltshire and has a book “Kitchen Hero’s” coming out in Spring 2017.”
+She runs a thriving practice with other Nutritional Therapists in central London and Wiltshire.
+Her first book, “The Good Stuff’, is out on 13th Sept.”
 Amelia

 – – – – – – – – – – – – – – – – – – – – – – – –